Find help in Pennsylvania with your mortgage and stopping foreclosures.

 The federal government Housing and Urban Development (HUD) has certified dozens of local agencies throughout Pennsylvania.
 They are mostly non-profits and they work to provide housing support and other forms of foreclosure counseling to homeowners.
 Most of the advice and support is offered free of charge to qualified Pennsylvania borrowers.
 Learn more on free HUD foreclosure counseling in Pennsylvania.

 Philadelphia is offering a fairly unique, one of a kind mortgage program called the Residential Mortgage Foreclosure Diversion Pilot Program.
 It forces lenders to meet with homeowners prior to foreclosing and ensures those banks offer various options to the borrower so they can find a solution to the crisis.
 Thousands of families from across the metropolitan area have benefited from this service.
 Learn more on the Philadelphia foreclosure mediation program.

 When a foreclosure notice is filed in Lehigh County, they ensure that the homeowner and the bank or lender meet to discuss options to try to save the home.
 The county mandates that this mediation session occurs between all the parties in the transaction.
 Continue with foreclosure mediation Lehigh County.

 This state agency offers loans to people who are facing a short term hardship, such as a job loss or reduction in income.
 The money can be applied toward either past mortgage payments or help pay for a future payment.
 Many other states across the nation are reviewing this service and are considering offering it to struggling homeowners in their areas.
-Click here to read more on this program.
+Click here to read more on this mortgage assistance program from PHFA.

-Countrywide/Bank of America - The state of Pennsylvania, along with many other government organizations, has received grants and funds from this lender.
-All money will be flowing to homeowners who received a subprime mortgage and whose home was subsequently foreclosed on.
+Bank of America - The state of Pennsylvania, along with many other government organizations, has received grants and funds from this lender.
+All money will be flowing to homeowners who received a subprime mortgage and whose home was subsequently foreclosed on by former Countrywide loans.
 Find how to get mortgage aid from Countrywide/Bank of America, which is offering counseling as well as mortgage assistance to Pennsylvania residents.

 The local court system, non-profit attorneys, and housing counseling agencies have partnered together to create a new Lycoming County foreclosure mediation program.
 All parties will meet to see if some form of payment plan or waiver can be entered into.
 Read more on this option for local homeowners as well as the Lycoming County foreclosure mediation service.